I'd been living in Nijmegen with Kim for a half-year, and had then gone back to Kilkenny.

 We talked, and she was glad to have me there.
 We stood around outside for a while, waiting for the train that would take us up to Nijmegen, where she lived where I had lived with her for six months and would return to live with her then.

 I'd gone back to Kilkenny Ireland, with an uncertain sense of mission.

-On the train between Maastricht and Nijmegen, I got a fuller view of how badly K_ was doing emotionally.
+On the train between Maastricht and Nijmegen, I got a fuller view of how badly Kim was doing emotionally.

 Scared, by a little baby boy.
-It's always been a memory that reminds me of the poor state that K_'s mind was in during that horrible period of her life.
+It's always been a memory that reminds me of the poor state that Kim's mind was in during that horrible period of her life.
 It is nothing against her that she felt how she did.
 I know, since that time, what an irrational fear can do to the thinking.
-K_ is a beautiful soul, and I have only ever felt deep empathy for the pain that K_ was feeling during the winter and spring of '04.
+Kim is a beautiful soul, and I have only ever felt deep empathy for the pain that Kim was feeling during the winter and spring of '04.

-K_ is well now, as far as I know.
-She lives in Thomastown, a few miles south of where I am now, back in Kilkenny (in the same apartment, again, by the way, though a different and superior bedroom.)
+Kim is well now, as far as I know.
+She lives in Thomastown, a few miles south of where I am now, back in Kilkenny.

 She has a new boyfriend, and I've not seen her much in the last few months.